• Menu

 • Lava Cliffs overlooks cliffs of lava that were formed millions of years ago

-• Rainbow Curve offers stunning views of Horseshoe Park, Alluvial Fan and Beaver Ponds
+• Rainbow Curve offers stunning views of Horseshoe Park, Alluvial Fan, and Beaver Ponds

 • Forest Canyon Overlook is a great observation surface for the Continental Divide peaks

-• Toll Memorial Trail features an open tundra with an abundance of beautiful wild flowers
+• Toll Memorial Trail features an open tundra with an abundance of beautiful wildflowers

-When Trail Ridge Road was finished in 1933, it replaced the need for Old Fall River Road, the park’s previous only route across.
+When Trail Ridge Road was finished in 1933, it replaced the need for Old Fall River Road, the park’s previous route across.
 However, this former route is still open today, offering a scenic drive from Estes Park toward Grand Lake, meeting back up with Trail Ridge Road at the Alpine Visitor Center.
 Do note that Old Fall River Road is one-way only, so plan to drive it east to west, and return via Trail Ridge Road west to east.

 Trail Ridge Road Byway Rocky Mountain National Park